Falculista/Falculista/README.md

 ## Hi!
-I'm a beginner Developer and physics enthusiast 👾
+I'm a beginner developer and physics enthusiast 👾

 ### 📱 Contact